 4. You can alert people to be on the lookout for an important email that they might not otherwise get to in a timely manner, or even read at all (given the sadly diminished open rate for emails these days).

 5. And finally, if you sometimes feel as reluctant as I sometimes do to pick up the phone and call someone, texting is a much easier way to actually follow up with someone.

 Because texting is such an alluring option for sharing information with others, it is easy to overlook some of its dangers.

 Here are a few to keep in mind when next you want to text:

-- Because texting is so easy to use, we sometimes hit Send without rereading what we have written.
+1.Because texting is so easy to use, we sometimes hit Send without rereading what we have written.
 And of course, once a text is sent, just like email, there is no do-over.
 That requires taking the time to double check that our message says what we actually intended it to say.

 I recently receive a text from my housekeeper who wrote that she and ecru would be arriving the next day at noon.
 I am pretty sure that she meant to come with a crew rather than with the color ecru.

-- It is my wholly unsubstantiated theory that there will be an epidemic of carpal tunnel syndrome in those people who spend hours a day using their thumbs to write texts on their devices.
+4. It is my wholly unsubstantiated theory that there will be an epidemic of carpal tunnel syndrome in those people who spend hours a day using their thumbs to write texts on their devices.

-- Not in the category of unsubstantiated theory, there was a recent article in the New York Times about doctors noticing an alarming rise in the incidence of Dowager’s Hump in younger people.
+5. Not in the category of unsubstantiated theory, there was an article in the New York Times some years ago about doctors noticing an alarming rise in the incidence of Dowager’s Hump in younger people.

-- It is a good idea to reread everything before you hit Send.
+1.It is a good idea to reread everything before you hit Send.
 (The more important the text, the better an idea this is.)